 If you are growing Hostas from seed, start them indoors several weeks before the last frost.

-Select a spot with light to medium shade.
+Select a spot with heavy to medium shade.
 Perennial Hostas prefer loose, well-drained soil.
 Add some compost and mix well.
-Plant Hostas up to the tops of the crowns spaced two to four feet apart.
-After planting, water well.
-Keep them well-watered for a few weeks as they grow new roots.
+Plant Hosta roots up to the tops of the crowns spaced two to five feet apart, depending upon variety.

 Note: Hostas do not like heat.
 They don’t grow well in the southern parts of the country.

-After frost has killed off the leaves, you can remove the dead leaves to the ground.
 In colder areas, add a layer of mulch to keep the roots from being damaged from the ground freezing.
+Then, in the spring, lightly rake off the mulch.

 Also, people who read this article will like: